 Those factors are:

 - Relative Humidity

 If we get that clean scrape, let's think about that just like the frying pan analogy.
 How much less effort is it going to take to keep that surface clean or to clean it up to perfect?

 LITERALLY 4X - 10X LESS SALT

 Now all you have to do is just spray liquid again.
 Like in this particular product right here, you can take it from a pencil tip all the way to a fan tip.
-If it's me I want to direct liquid apply this proactively with a pencil tip, and then move on to using a fan tip to then just maintain the level of brine on the surface and then get that nice even coverage so that any glazing effect that has occurred is dealt with immediately.
+If it's me spraying, I'd want to direct liquid apply this proactively with a pencil tip, and then move on to using a fan tip to then just maintain the level of brine on the surface and then get that nice even coverage so that any glazing effect that has occurred is dealt with immediately.

 Rather than if you tried to deal with that same glaze effect with a solid material instead of an instant reaction with the liquid, you now have to wait that 30, 45 minutes, to an hour time frame depending on the temperatures, depending on relative humidity for that to react to moisture either in the air or if there's any accumulation still coming down.
 Would you rather deal with it immediately or wait 30 - 45 minutes or more?

 Interested in more FREE TRAINING?
 Here are links to the complete course: